Cuban family finds welcome, refugee status in distant Serbia

 LAJKOVAC, Serbia (AP) — Belquis Gonzales and her family enjoy something close to celebrity status in a small town in Serbia, where they live after fleeing Cuba five years ago.

-They reached the Balkan country by an unlikely migration route that led through Russia, one of the few places in Europe for which Cubans don’t need a visa.
-While most emigrants from the Caribbean island go to the United States or Spanish-speaking countries, Gonzales and her husband chose Serbia — again due to the lack of a visa requirement.
+While most emigrants from the Caribbean island go to the United States or Spanish-speaking countries, Gonzales and her husband chose Serbia — a rare country in Europe for which Cubans do not need visas – and arrived there on a transfer flight from Russia.

 “We didn’t know anything about Serbia,” Gonzales told The Associated Press at the family’s home in Lajkovac, a town about 80 kilometers (50 miles) southwest of the Serbian capital, Belgrade.
 “We had many doubts and many fears as well, but things have been a lot better than we had expected.”